July 1st, 2025

 MHAC is a peer-run organization leading the state in behavioral health public policy and advocacy since 1957.
 The mission of MHAC is to assist and encourage communities, families and individuals to experience hope, wellness and recovery from mental health and substance use disorder issues through voluntary services that are delivered in their local community with compassion and respect for everyone’s dignity and autonomy.
 Prior authorization procedures can create significant barriers to access voluntary mental health and substance use services.

-The prior authorization process requires providers to obtain approval from health plans before delivering certain services or support, including mental health care.
+The prior authorization process requires providers to obtain approval from health plans before delivering certain supports or services, including mental health care.
 However, this process can take anywhere from one to five days.
 This delay can create unnecessary barriers to accessing voluntary services, services that are intended to support individuals before they reach a point of crisis.
 This bill ensures that care is delivered promptly by reducing delays for both standard and urgent requests.

 In Community,